A Validated Low-to-Intermediate Mass Planetary Interior Structure Model and New Mass-Radius Relations: Mass-Radius Curves

 In Fig.~\ref{fig:overall_mr_zoomed}, we zoom into masses between 1 and 20 $M_\oplus$, the super-Earth to sub-Neptune regime.
 The radius valley, located at ${\sim}$1.7 $R_\oplus$ (with variance with instellation and stellar type), is indicated with a horizontal dashed line \citep[e.g.][]{FultonPetigura2017,FultonPetigura2018,CloutierMenou2020}.
-At masses less than ${\sim}8M_\oplus$, a radius of 1.7$R_\oplus$ (the nominal centre of the radius valley) is greater than that of a planet with an Earth-like composition, indicating either a core mass fraction much lower than Earth's or some amount of H/He ($<\%$) or H$_\mathrm{2}$O (up to 50\%).
-For these low masses, lying above the radius valley thus requires a significant amount of H/He ($\geq\%$) or an extended steam atmosphere.
-Below the intersection of the half-water, half-Earth-like curve with the radius valley at ${\sim}3.7M_\oplus$, all but one planet with reliable mass and radii measurements have \textcolor{black}{densities} consistent with being between purely a pure iron core and a water world, indicating a relative lack of volatile-enriched low-mass planets.
-The one exception is L98-59 \citep{CadieuxL'Heureux2025}, which observations with JWST NIRSPec and the IRGINS high-resolution spectrograph have found likely has a thick sulphur-rich secondary atmosphere \citep{CheverallMadhusudhan2026,BanerjeeBarstow2024,GressierEspinoza2024}.
+At masses less than ${\sim}8M_\oplus$, a radius of 1.7$R_\oplus$ (the nominal centre of the radius valley) is greater than that of a planet with an Earth-like composition, indicating either a core mass fraction much lower than Earth's or some amount of H/He ($<1\%$) or H$_\mathrm{2}$O (up to 50\%).
+For these low masses, lying above the radius valley thus requires a significant amount of H/He ($\geq1\%$) or an extended steam atmosphere.
+Below the intersection of the half-water, half-Earth-like curve with the radius valley at ${\sim}3.7M_\oplus$, all but \textcolor{black}{two planets with precise} mass and radii measurements have \textcolor{black}{densities} consistent with being between a pure iron core and a water world, indicating a relative lack of volatile-enriched low-mass planets.
+There are two exceptions: L98-59 d \citep{CadieuxL'Heureux2025}--which observations with JWST NIRSPec and the IRGINS high-resolution spectrograph have found likely has a thick sulphur-rich secondary atmosphere \citep{CheverallMadhusudhan2026,BanerjeeBarstow2024,GressierEspinoza2024}--and Kepler-54 c, whose mass varies by a factor of a few between literature sources \citep{OfirYoffe2025,LeleuDelisle2023,HaddenLithwick2014}.